-Upon the first spouse's death, the deceased spouse will only have testamentary power over the decedent's separate property and one-half of the community property.
-The surviving spouse can retain his or her own separate property and one-half of the community after the deceased spouse's debts are paid.
+Upon the first spouse's death, the deceased spouse will only have testamentary power over the decedent's separate probate property and one-half of the community probate property.
+The surviving spouse can retain his or her own separate property and one-half of the community probate property after the deceased spouse's debts are paid.
 See II, F, supra.
 The surviving spouse may have homestead rights and/or rights to an "allowance" or to certain exempt personal property.
+The surviving spouse's rights may be affected by the doctrine of election.
+See II, H., 2, supra.